timoblak/OpenAFQA/quality/README.md

 A minutiae based quality assessment of fingermarks.
 This is an implementation of paper from by [*Swafford et al*](https://doi.org/10.1016/j.forsciint.2021.110703).
 For more info, see the original paper.

 #### Gabor quality
-A global quality assessment method based on Gabor filters by Shen [*Swafford et al*](https://doi.org/10.1007/3-540-45344-X_39).
+A global quality assessment method based on Gabor filters by [*Shen et al*](https://doi.org/10.1007/3-540-45344-X_39).
 For more info, see the original paper.

 ### Ours